Land Stewardship Camp

 Course information:

-• Dates: 9 am on Saturday, August 6 to 4 pm on Sunday, August 7, 2022.
-Participants may sleep on-site at no extra charge or pay for their own off-site lodging.
+• Participants may sleep on-site at no extra charge or pay for their own off-site lodging.
 You are invited to arrive Friday night for an additional night of camping if that eases your travel.

 • Location: Conway, MA